-When you level up in Dark Souls, you can increase the strength of the following statistics: Soul Level, Vitality, Attunement, Endurance, Strength, Dexterity, Resistance, Intelligence, Faith, and Humanity.
-If you take the time to become knowledgeable about each of these, it will help you greatly to morph your character into who you want him/ her to be.
+When you level up in Dark Souls, you can increase the number of the following statistics: Soul Level, Vitality, Attunement, Endurance, Strength, Dexterity, Resistance, Intelligence, Faith, and Humanity.

 Allow me to summarize what each of these stats does and what kinds of builds that increase them can benefit the most.